 - Target high-intent, long-tail keywords to push interested traffic to your site without having to compete with the knowledge graph.

 - Optimize relevant content for featured snippets and Google’s knowledge graph.
 This will also help you rank for voice search.
-Check out previous advice on how to do this.
+Check out my earlier advice here on how to do this.

 2. PRINT IS MAKING A COMEBACK

 Did you see that great print ad from KFC in February 2018?
 In case you missed it, they had a supplier issue, which meant their UK stores ran out of chicken.
 To apologize, they printed this in a couple of national newspapers:

 It’s a fantastic, playful ad that makes me laugh every time I see it.
 It worked too.
 The ad won a series of industry awards – and more importantly, the brand’s reputation is now higher than it was before the crisis.

 They’re not the only ones to take out print apology ads.
 Oxfam and Facebook both did the same thing – albeit with a more serious approach.
 In all three cases, the brands believed print would help them appear sincere and connect with customers.